-Bonus Tip: Cut Scope Aggressively
+Bonus Tip: Cutting Scope Aggressively

 Since I like to optimize for shipping, it’s important to me to cut scope aggressively.
 This philosophy usually guides me to first write a library or CLI, from which I can make a web service with a front-end UI (though many things I make end up just being a CLI).

-The cognitive overhead of thinking about how the final product should work, especially thinking about the pros and cons of the hundreds of ways an end user can interact with your finished project, can often destroy momentum and halt productivity on your project.
-It’s important to think about your project in smaller pieces: how will Engineer you want to interact with your library?
-How will App Developer you want to interact with your API?
+The cognitive overhead of thinking about how the final product should work, especially thinking about the pros and cons of the hundreds of ways an end-user can interact with your finished project, can often destroy momentum and halt productivity on your project.
+It’s important to think about your project in smaller pieces: how will Engineer-You want to interact with your library?
+How will App Developer-You want to interact with your API?

 This approach means you’re breaking problems into smaller and simpler pieces, which are often more manageable than tackling everything at once.

-Empathize With Your Users
+Empathizing With Your Users

 How your user (whether that is yourself or a specific audience you have in mind) uses your project should determine how it is structured.
-There is a ton of literature out there that defines the design exercise of coming up with story boards, etc. so I won’t enumerate them here.
+There is a ton of literature out there that defines the design exercise of coming up with storyboards, etc. so I won’t enumerate them here.